 A Distant Encounter

 If the bear is far away (say 100 yards or more), make your presence known and extract yourself calmly from the area.
+There are stories of people starting to yell in this situation (like this story from Norway) but it's probably best not to go overboard.
 Neither party should feel particularly threatened.
 Just make sure to keep an eye on the situation, especially if the bear is on the move.

 For example, if you spotted the bear on the trail ahead and it was moving down the trail towards you, you might consider backing up to the past intersection and taking a wide detour.